cdapio/release-tools/README.md

 `generateReleaseNotes.py [version] [username] [--output OUTPUT]`

 * **version:** The version string for the current release.
 Only JIRA tickets with a "Fix Version" matching this version will be retrieved (ex.
 6.1.4)
 * **username:** The username to use for authenticating with JIRA to fetch the release notes.
-You will be promoted for the password once the script is running.
+You will be promoted for an API token once the script is running.
 * **--output** (optional): Specify an output path/file for the generated release notes.
 Default behavior is to generate a `releaseNotes.rst` file in the current directory.

 ## Collecting Third-Party Copyright Licenses